-The Rainbow Centre Sri Lanka is a UK Registered Charity Number 1114933 and is regulated and monitored by the Charity Commission.
-The Rainbow Centre is also registered with the national government as a Non Governmental Organization and regulated by the local authorities.
+In Sri Lanka, the Rainbow Centre is a UK registered charity (number 1114933), and is regulated and monitored by the Charity Commission.
+In Sri Lanka, the Rainbow Centre is registered with the national government as a Non Governmental Organization and regulated by the local authorities.
 It continues to receive praise for its high standards of care.
 The Rainbow Centre is not affiliated to any religious group.

 In August 2016, thanks to the huge generosity of its donors, the Rainbow Centre was able to purchase its rented premises.
 Thanks to the fantastic support of the Graham family, the Centre has added two much needed classrooms and other excellent facilities.
 Thanks to the Rotary Clubs of the Isle of Wight, it has its own school bus.
 The Centre remains indebted to scores of individuals, families, schools and loyal businesses who have continued to contribute funds on a regular basis.
 The Rainbow Centre is constantly seeking to raise additional funds in order to continue its work.